alronz/b2c-database-selection/Redis/Basic Features/commands.md

 list
 ````

-* #### Commands on String
+#### Commands on String

-GET & SET are two commands that can be used to get a value by a key or to set the a value by a key and will overwrite its value if exists.
-However SETNX will set the value only if not exists.
-Also available MGET,MSET,MSETNX to get or set multiple keys at the same time.
+"GET" and "SET" are two commands that can be used to retrieve/set the value of a certain key.
+When you use "SET", it will overwrite the value if it already exists.
+However "SETNX" will set the value only if it doesn't exist.
+Other similar commands are "MGET,MSET,MSETNX" which are used to get or set multiple keys at the same time.

 ````
 redis> SET mykey "Hello"